 Gayle is a Chaplain who has worked with children for over 25 years.
 She is passionate about creating a safe space for children to process their feelings and responses to the changes in their circumstances.
 She has run divorce/separation recovery programmes for children at Windsor Park Baptist Church for more than a decade and has been so encouraged by the positive feedback received from both the children and their parents.

-Gayle is married and has three adult daughters and loves nothing better than spending time with her family and friends.
+Gayle has three adult daughters and loves nothing better than spending time with her family and friends.
 If you are ever looking for her, try checking the garden first!

 Hang tight while we prepare your form...